Food Delivery In Seoul | How To Order Delivery In Korea

 All these offer similar food delivery in Seoul services.
 You order food in your area from their website and pay by credit card or cash when the delivery guy arrives at your house.

-1. Shuttle Delivery In Seoul
+2. Shuttle Delivery

 If you are looking to get food delivery in Seoul, Shuttle is the easiest and most straightforward option.
 The website and app come in English, so no need to know Korean when ordering food online.
 All the staff at Shuttle are fluent in English, so if ever any problems arise with your order you’ll receive a phone call from an English speaking staff member.